The Fascinating History of New Zealand’s Native Language

 Where did Te Reo originate?

 There is much debate over the origins of Māori people.
 Many believe they descended from an island named Hawaiki.
 Though it’s no longer in its physical form – some believe it is the homeland of all Pacific Islanders.
 The different cultures migrated to different islands – but the language similarities remained.
 Cook Island Māori, Tahitian and Tuamotuan languages are closely related to Te Reo.
-The pronunciation also similarly relates to the Samoan and Tongan!
+The pronunciation also similarly relates to the Samoan and Tongan languages!

 How was ancient Te Reo recorded?